Difficulty: Medium, Asked-in: Microsoft, Google, Amazon, Yahoo, Samsung

 }

-Suppose we are using an efficient O(nlogn) sorting algorithm heap sort.
-Time complexity = Time complexity of heap sort + Time complexity of accessing the middle element = O(nlogn) + O(1) = O(nlogn)
+Suppose we are using an efficient O(nlogn) sorting algorithm like heap sort or merge sort.
+Time complexity = Time complexity of sorting + Time complexity of accessing the middle element = O(nlogn) + O(1) = O(nlogn).

-Can we apply divide and conquer approach?
-Here is an insight: If we divide array into two halves and recursively find the majority element of left and right halves, we can easily determine the overall majority element in linear time.
-Think!
+Can we solve this problem using recursion or divide and conquer approach?
+Here is an insight: If we divide the array into two equal halves and recursively find the majority element of the left and right halves, we can easily determine the overall majority element in linear time.
+Note: This idea will only work if we assume that the majority element does not always exist.
+Why?
+Think about that!
+So here, if the majority element does not exist, we will return -1.

-We define a helper function getMajority(int X[], int l, int r) which takes left and right ends of array as a parameter.
-Initial value of l = 0 and r = n - 1.
+We define a function majorityElement(int X[], int l, int r) which takes the left and right ends of the array as parameters.
+The initial value of l is 0 and r is n - 1.

-Divide step: We divide array into two equal halves by calculating mid-value, i.e., mid = l + (r - l)/2
+Divide step: We divide the array into two equal halves by calculating the mid-value, i.e., mid = l + (r - l)/2.

-Combine step: If majority elements of left and right halves are equal, then it must be the global majority element and we return this value.
-Think!.
-Otherwise, one of them must be equal to the global majority element.
-To determine this, we count the frequency of leftMajority and rightMajority in input array and return value with maximum frequency as the final output.
+Combine step: If the majority elements of the left and right halves are equal, then it must be the global majority element, and we return this value.
+Otherwise, we need to determine which one is the majority.
+To do this, we count the frequency of leftMajority and rightMajority in the input array.

 if (leftMajority == rightMajority)